sonata-project/SonataTranslationBundle/docs/reference/global_locale_switcher.rst

 Configuration
 -------------

-Override standard layout template with the one from the bundle:
+Override the standard layout template with the one from the bundle:

 .. code-block:: yaml